Battle of Ragusa: Aftermath

 The Spanish victory was highly celebrated in Naples and Sicily.
+In Venice the battle's result was met with contempt and regarded a lost chance.
+Several commanders were demoted and Venier himself resigned from his post as admiral, being replaced by Pietro Barbarigo, although he returned to the post after the latter's death in 1619.

-However, its memory would be overshadowed in May 1618 by the so-called Venetian conspiracy, where multiple riots and executions happened in the republic among accusations that Osuna and other local noblemen planned to stage a revolt in order to take over Venice, using French and Dutch mercenaries who up to the point had been in Venetian service.
+The battle's memory would be overshadowed in May 1618 by the so-called Venetian conspiracy, where multiple riots and executions happened in the republic among accusations that Osuna and other local noblemen planned to stage a revolt in order to take over Venice, using French and Dutch mercenaries who up to the point had been in Venetian service.
 Regardless of its veracity, news of the event spread across Europe and were fueled by the Spanish Black Legend.
 At the same time, Neapolitan aristocrats accused Osuna of planning his own revolt to separate from Spain and turn Naples into his personal kingdom, and this coincided with the breakup between Osuna and Ottavio d'Aragona, the fall of royal minister Francisco de Sandoval, Duke of Lerma, and the scrutiny of all the members of his circle, which included Osuna.
 As a result, the king called Osuna back to Spain and replaced him in 1619.